-Autodesk Fusion Operations enables the cost calculation for a product by considering its bill of materials and the duration of its operations.
+Autodesk Fusion Operations enables the theoretical cost calculation for a product by considering its bill of materials and the duration of its operations.
 The final cost is the sum of the sub-products cost, with workers and machines.

-The Batch Cost Update (2) menu is located under the Products (1) menu.
-As the image below shows, you can filter by product(3) and product family(4) using the table filter.
+As the image below shows, you can filter by product families(3) and product (4) using the filters.

-Moreover, you'll see as well the cost box.
+2. Moreover, you'll see the cost box.
 Since workers and machines may have different costs per hour, here you can choose how to calculate costs.
-You can either consider the average cost of machines and workers or estimate a worst-case scenario, with the most expensive combination of machines and workers.

 To compute the costs, the following information is considered:

-Worker cost: workers' information and operations cycle times.
+Worker cost: Workers' information and operations cycle times.
 The cost is the product of the worker's cost per hour and the cycle times;

-Machine cost: machine information and operation cycle times.
+Machine cost: Machine information and operation cycle times.
 Similarly to workers, the cost is the product of the machine cost per hour and the cycle times.

 Current Cost: This represents the current "unit cost" associated with that specific product.